FrankFlow/laravel-forge-logs/README.md

 A Laravel package that integrates with the Laravel Forge API to fetch and manage application logs from your Forge-managed sites.
 Simplify log retrieval and monitoring with interactive CLI commands.

+## Why this package
+With the use of AI, it is increasingly necessary to access logs remotely to speed up bug fixing.

 ## Features

 - Interactive setup wizard to configure your Forge organization, server, and site